lommaks777/alena/.qoder/repowiki/en/content/Frontend Architecture/Strategy Map.md

 8. [Design Philosophy of Long-Term Adaptation Path](#design-philosophy-of-long-term-adaptation-path)

 ## Introduction
 The Strategy Map page serves as a visual representation of the immigration adaptation journey, illustrating a structured three-stage progression from initial adaptation to full integration.
-This HTML document presents a preview of the personalized coaching deliverable that clients receive during their 30-minute consultation session.
+This HTML document presents a preview of the personalized coaching deliverable that clients receive during their 30-minute meeting.
 The page is designed to communicate the long-term path of adaptation through a clear, intuitive layout that organizes key life domains into a progressive framework.

 **Section sources**
 - [strategy-map.html](file://strategy-map.html#L1-L205)